nui-ai/mediapipe/README.md

 2. run the python build, which triggers bazel to build the hand pipelines and underlying mediapipe framework before building and installing the python wheel connecting python to it. this triggers the include setup.py which runs bazel under the hood.
     ```
     pip install .

-3. make sure that inside the virtual environment, e.g. in `.venv/lib/python3.12/site-packages/mediapipe/__init__.py` does not have duplicate code blocks in it ― which should be fixed by figuring a pip install run of setup.py appends its designated content (imports) into this source file twice! but for now just deduplciate its conetents manually after running pip install, otherwise you get wierd import errors when trying to import mediapipe in python. this should be automated by analyzing why setup.py appends to it every time run
-4. if you like run the standalone build of the C++ part only (not the python bindings and cumbersome fiddles that setup.py does on top of it in the former flow above).
+3. if you like run the standalone build of the C++ part only (not the python bindings and cumbersome fiddles that setup.py does on top of it in the former flow above).
     ```
     bazel build -c opt --define MEDIAPIPE_DISABLE_GPU=1 mediapipe/examples/desktop/hand_tracking:hand_tracking_tflite
     ```
 4. place a video file with hands in it, as video.avi, in the project root path, and run the following python test which should run with exit code 0:
     ```
-    python -P test-on-video-file.py
+    python3 -P test-on-video-file.py
     ```

 Notes: